 One of the most popular sacred geometry symbols, the flower of life represents creation and the logical order of the natural world.
 It’s often found at several sacred sites around the world, including The Temple of Osiris in Egypt.

-The Medicine Wheel
+12. The Medicine Wheel

-Pentagrams and Pentacles
+13. Pentagrams and Pentacles

 While the pentagram is a five-pointed star, the pentacle is a pentagram set within a circle.
-These symbols have been linked to ceremonies and magical rites, and seen as a positive symbol of divine influence.
+These symbols have been linked to ceremonies and magical rites and are seen as a positive symbol of divine influence.

 In Wicca and American neo-paganism, they’re used as charms for spells and prayers.
-In the modern media, they’re often associated with witchcraft and magic, and became a symbol of protection against evil.
+In the modern media, they’re often associated with witchcraft and magic and became a symbol of protection against evil.

-The Triple Goddess
+14. The Triple Goddess

 Linked to Celtic, Greek, and Roman traditions, the triple goddess symbol represents the concept of femininity in spirituality.
 It consists of the waxing moon, full moon, and waning moon to illustrate the three stages of a woman’s life known as the maiden, mother, and crone.

 The maiden is represented by the waxing moon, the mother is symbolized by the full moon, and the crone is represented by the waning moon.

 Many different cultures worshipped the moon as a goddess, and women and the moon have long been compared.
 The triple goddess symbol can also represent the endless cycle of birth, life, death, and rebirth.
 This may have stemmed from the belief that the number 3 is sacred and meaningful.

 Sacred symbols have been used to convey spirituality and religious beliefs for hundreds of years.
-Many these have been influenced by culture, art, language, or even the exploration of spiritual symbols.
+Many of these have been influenced by culture, art, language, or even the exploration of spiritual symbols.